 Jail time is not often imposed on a first-offense DUI.
 Yet, several aggravating factors can cause the prosecutor to ask for jail time.
-As discussed above, accidents and high blood alcohol level might cause harsher punishment.
-If you’re charged with an aggravated DUI, the court can also sentence you to various additional conditions of probation, such as MADD classes, attendance in alcoholic anonymous groups, Hospital and Morgue program etc.
+As discussed above, accidents and high blood alcohol levels might cause harsher punishment.
+If you’re charged with an aggravated DUI, the court can also sentence you to various additional conditions of probation, such as MADD classes, attendance in the Alcoholic Anonymous groups, Hospital and Morgue program, etc.

 Defense attorneys can use the following standard strategies and tactics to defend your case at trial or to get a good plea bargaining offer from the prosecutors.

 Here are the 5 most common DUI Defense Strategies to negotiate a better deal or defend your case at trial.

 - Unreasonable traffic stop.
 A police officer needs a reasonable suspicion that a crime took place to pull you over.
 For example, for a traffic stop, the police officer needs to observe a traffic law violation or have another reason to approach the vehicle.
 A valid reason to approach the vehicle can be an observation that someone in the vehicle needs immediate assistance.
 If a police officer stops you on a “hunch” or because he is profiling you based on your race or a suspicion that he can not articulate, your DUI can be dismissed during a search and seizure motion.

 - Police’s errors at setting up a sobriety checkpoint.
 Being stopped at DUI checkpoint can sometimes be very defensible because the checkpoint has a lot of requirement that police does not always follow.
-Sometimes deviation from court mandate on sobriety checkpoints can be used by DUI attorney to get your case dismissed.
+Sometimes deviation from the court mandate on sobriety checkpoints can be used by DUI attorney to get your case dismissed.
 This process involves litigating a motion under 4th amendment prohibiting unlawful search and seizure.